 Orvieto, Italy: Life in the Slow Lane

-Precariously balanced on the edge of a rocky plateau 1,000 feet above the plain clings Orvieto, a breathtakingly positioned walled town that commands an inspiring view of the tidy farmhouses, monasteries and vineyards below.
+Precariously perched on the edge of a rocky plateau sits Orvieto.
+This medieval walled town commands an inspiring view of the tidy farmhouses, monasteries, and vineyards below.
 Travelers might get a fleeting glimpse of Orvieto from the window of a Freccia train as it speeds between Rome and Florence, but this quintessential Italian hill town merits much more.
 Spend some time here and you’ll understand why the Slow Cities/Cittaslow organization chose Orvieto as the headquarters of an “international network of cities where living is good.”

 Slow is the Way to Go!